-Five Trends That Will Define Vietnam’s Property Market in 2020
+Five Trends That Will Define Vietnam’s Property Market

 2015 was a turnaround year for Vietnam’s real estate market as foreign property investors were allowed to invest in it.
 What we have since then is one of the hottest real estate markets in the world that offers the highest ROIs.